GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-partial-custom-tabs/index.md

 ```

 {% Aside 'gotchas' %}
-The minimum partial custom tab height is 50% of the screen height, if the screen height is set to a value less than 50% of the screen height, Chrome automatically adjusts the Custom Tab to 50% of the screen height.
+The minimum partial custom tab height is 50% of the screen height.
+If the screen height is set to a value less than 50% of the screen height, Chrome automatically adjusts the Custom Tab to 50% of the screen height.
 {% endAside %}

 Furthermore, you need to either:

-1. [start a new browser session via a `CustomTabsServiceConnection`](/docs/android/custom-tabs/integration-guide/#connect-to-the-custom-tabs-service) and pass it to the Custom Tabs intent or
+* [start a new browser session via a `CustomTabsServiceConnection`](/docs/android/custom-tabs/integration-guide/#connect-to-the-custom-tabs-service) and pass it to the Custom Tabs intent or

-2. start the Custom Tab activity via [`startActivityForResult`](https://developer.android.com/reference/android/app/Activity#startActivityForResult(android.content.Intent,%20int)).
+* start the Custom Tab activity via [`startActivityForResult()`](https://developer.android.com/reference/android/app/Activity#startActivityForResult(android.content.Intent,%20int)).

 Combine both approaches if you want to guarantee a fast startup in case the service connection has not been established yet.